4eyes4u/Algorithms/README.md

 # Algorithms
 Algorithms | C++

-This repository contains all algorithms that are commonly used in programming contests.
+This repository contains algorithms and data structures commonly used in programming contests.